Plymouth Gladiators: Origins and 1930s

 The origins of speedway in Plymouth began when Western Speedways Ltd promoted the dirt track racing at Pennycross Stadium.
 The opening meeting was a challenge match against Exeter on 13 June 1931.
 The general manager of the stadium Freddie Hore signed Australian Bert Spencer as the first star to ride at Plymouth.

 As the Plymouth Tigers the team were founder members of the first National League, competing in the 1932 Speedway National League.
 The team included seven Australian riders, including Spencer, Eric Collins, Frank Pearce and Clem Mitchell.
-The team performed woefully, only managing to win two league matches but improved in 1933 and 1934.
+The team performed woefully, only managing to win two league matches, but improved in 1933 and 1934.

 The speedway promotion suffered financial losses and put the entire team up for sale in early 1935, choosing to host a few open and challenge matches instead of competing in the league.

-The team returned in 1936 under the promotion of Jack Colebatch, to compete in the Provincial League and also changed the name their name to Plymouth Panthers.
+The team returned in 1936 under the promotion of Jack Colebatch, to compete in the Provincial League, and changed their name to Plymouth Panthers.
 Another poor season resulted in no speedway (with the exception of one fixture) before the outbreak of war.

 1940s

 Although the Pennycross Stadium conducted greyhound racing meetings throughout the war, the speedway did not return until 1947.
 Now known as the Plymouth Devils, they raced in the 1947 Speedway National League Division Three, under Jimmy Baxter (the chairman of the third division promoters' association).

-Pete Lansdale was signed as the club's number 1 rider in 1948 and he was joined by Peter Robinson.
+Pete Lansdale was signed as the club's number 1 rider in 1948, joined by Peter Robinson.
 Later signings included George Wall and Alan Smith and they finally turned Plymouth into a team that were hard to beat at home.